 The other striking evidence of sedimentation rates being higher than the supposed 0.04 mm per year is the state of fossil preservation.
 Among the most distinctive fossils is the meandriform sponge Exanthesis.
 The next photograph shows a large example, 25 cm in diameter.
 The shape and form of this specimen – siliceous in life but subsequently calcified – are well preserved.
 After infill of its cavities, the weight of the sponge caused it to depress and sink into the mud, after which more sediment draped over it.
 That the sponge could have remained intact for thousands of years is difficult to believe.

 Unlike most benthic fauna, sponges are immobile, so are unable to keep themselves above sediment that may be ‘rapidly’ collecting around them.
 The danger is that their pores become clogged and asphyxiate the animals.
 Exanthesis could not have cemented itself to the surface, because the substrate was too soft.
 Probably it would have tried to attach itself by filamentous ‘roots’ but was dislodged from time to time by sea-bottom currents and rolled along.
 In this way, sponges could reach ages much greater than one year.
-The danger was that their pores became clogged and the animals asphyxiated.
+The danger was that their pores became clogged and asphyxiated the animals.

 Chalk and marl beds are typical of background sedimentation – indications of what was normal, not catastrophic.
 Sedimentation rates were many thousands of times higher than modern rates because in the Cretaceous, as in other periods, the Earth was geologically much more active.
 Because modern rates are infinitesimally slow, it was possible for them to be thousands of times faster in the past and still permit seafloors to sustain flourishing communities.